 - From April to September:

 Baptistery – 08:00-20:00

 Cathedral – 10:00-19:00

 Baptistery – 09:00-19:00

 Prices for the Cathedral and Baptistery are markedly lower than the Leaning Tower, which makes them even more enticing.
-It’s only €2 to get into the Cathedral, and the Bapistery will cost you €5.
-Or, you can get a combo ticket which includes both the Cathedral and Baptistery for €6.
+It can be only €2 to get into the Cathedral, and the Baptistery will cost you probably €5.
+Or, you can get a combo ticket which includes both the Cathedral and Baptistery for about €6.
 But if you happen to be visiting during the low season, take advantage of the fact that from November 1 through March 1 it doesn’t cost a thing to get into the Cathedral.

 >> The official website for the leaning tower as well as the other sights of the Piazza dei Miracoli is here.